-- The structure is in a condition suitable for human habitation (elevation) or occupation (wet or dry floodproofing); - b.
-The structure can be: - elevated so that, at a minimum, habitable floors are raised to levels (not exceeding 13 feet) which will protect the residential structure from storm surge flooding at the 0.02 AEP flood stage predicted to occur in 2075: - ii. dry floodproofing of occupied first floor up to three feet to protect the structure from storm surge flooding at the 0.004 AEP flood stage predicted to occur in 2075; or - iii. wet floodproofing for storm surge flooding at the 0.004 AEP flood stage predicted to occur in 2075. - c.
+- a.
+The structure is in a condition suitable for human habitation (elevation) or occupation (wet or dry floodproofing); - b.
+Structure that has an FFE at or below the 0.04 AEP storm surge flood stage, based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis) will be considered preliminary eligible for elevation of the structure "in place. - c.
 The property is not located on Federal property and leased land: - d.
-Based on a signed written certification by the property owner, as confirmed by the assessment, the structure does not have signs of actual or potential significant structural defects, distress, or failure (e.g., no evidence of corrosion of steel framing or concrete; no active water or insect damage to wood framing; no framing that is in obvious need of repair or replacement, no settlement, cracking, buckling, or collapse of the foundation in immediate need of repair or replacement; no damage to load bearing or masonry walls in immediate need of repair or replacement; no damage to veneer or siding, no evidence of unrepaired roof leaks, etc.); - The property owner does not owe taxes or other debts to any state or local governmental entity or to the Federal government; - f.
+Based on a signed written certification by the property owner, as confirmed by the assessment, the structure does not have signs of actual or potential significant structural defects, distress, or failure (e.g., no evidence of corrosion of steel framing or concrete; no active water or insect damage to wood framing; no framing that is in obvious need of repair or replacement, no settlement, cracking, buckling, or collapse of the foundation in immediate need of repair or replacement; no damage to load bearing or masonry walls in immediate need of repair or replacement; no damage to veneer or siding, no evidence of unrepaired roof leaks, etc.); - e.
+The property owner does not owe taxes or other debts to any state or local governmental entity or to the Federal government; - f.
 The property owner has not previously received any disaster assistance for the elevation, dry, or wet floodproofing of the structure; - g.
 The structure complies with the building code and floodplain management codes under which the structure was originally permitted;

-In the case of non-residential dry and wet floodproofing, unless otherwise limited by state, federal, or local laws or ordinances or structural limitations, the floodproofing option that provides the greatest level of protection at the storm surge flooding at the 0.004 AEP flood stage predicted to occur in 2075 shall be the option available to the owner of the structure.
+In the case of non-residential dry and wet floodproofing, unless otherwise limited by state, federal, or local laws or ordinances or structural limitations, the floodproofing option that provides the greatest level of risk reduction based on the flooding at the 0.004 AEP storm surge flood stage predicted to occur in 2075, shall be the option available to the owner of the structure.

 44 CFR 60.3(d) restricts new development from obstructing the flow of water and increasing flood heights.
 State and local building and zoning codes must also be taken into consideration in the implementation process.
 Some zoning codes contain restrictions on "substantial improvements" to existing non-confirming structures, which require that the entire structure be brought up to current building code requirements which may increase the costs beyond that of the elevation costs alone.
 In addition, zoning codes may have height restrictions for buildings in residential areas that might affect the ability of certain structures to be raised without obtaining a variance or other form of relief from the zoning code.
 All elevations shall be considered "development in the floodplain" and will require local permits prior to any onsite construction.
 Failure to obtain the required local permits may result in a violation of the local floodplain ordinance and/or the NFIP.
 The elevated structure must comply with the locally adopted floodplain ordinances.
 The local government with jurisdiction will be responsible for ensuring that the structure is compliant with the NFIP.
 Only the costs of elevation and foundation retrofitting are eligible costs.
-No Federal funds will be used to restore. replace, or repair the structure.
+No Federal funds will be used to restore, replace, or repair the structure.
 No additions to the habitable spaces of the structure will be permitted in the performance of the elevation work.
 Detailed guidance on foundation construction can be found in FEMA 550, "Recommended Residential Construction for the Gulf Coast: Building on Strong and Safe Foundations."